gtech/tolerance/README.md

 # Tolerance

-**Make social media boring again.**
+**Make social media disinteresting again.**

-A browser extension that scores content by how hard it's trying to manipulate you, then makes the feed progressively boring until you'd rather do literally anything else.
+A browser extension that scores content by how hard it's trying to manipulate you, then makes the feed progressively uninteresting until you'd rather do literally anything else.

 [Website](https://tolerance.lol) · [Download](https://github.com/gtech/tolerance/releases)

 ## How it works

-1. **Every post gets scored** — AI analyzes each piece of content for manipulation signals: outrage bait, curiosity gaps, tribal triggers, engagement farming.
+1. **Every post gets scored.** AI analyzes each piece of content for manipulation signals: outrage bait, curiosity gaps, tribal triggers, engagement farming.

-2. **The feed gets boring over time** — For the first 15 minutes, you browse normally.
+2. **The feed gets boring over time.** For the first 15 minutes, you browse normally.
 Then Tolerance starts blurring the most manipulative content.
 The longer you scroll, the more gets blurred.

-3. **You leave because you're bored, not blocked** — Blocking creates craving.
+3. **You leave because you're bored, not blocked.** Blocking creates craving.
 Boredom creates freedom.
-You close the tab because there's nothing interesting left.
+You reclaim your feed and close the tab on your own terms.

 ## Supported platforms